David Hunter trial: The miner's retirement abroad that ended in a killing

 After 40 years working in the mines, David Hunter and his wife Janice moved from north-east England to Cyprus to enjoy a well-earned retirement in paradise.
 How did their idyllic days end in a mercy killing?

-David and Janice were teenage sweethearts.
+The couple were teenage sweethearts.

 He loved her from the moment he met her, his friends recalled over pints in an Ashington working club.